-The honors program at Mississippi College offers a flexible series of enhancements for self motivated students.
+The honors program at Mississippi College offers a flexible series of enhancements for self motvated students.
 For program changes and details, please contact Dr. David G. Miller, Chair of the Honors Council, at dmiller@mc.edu.
-Freshmen who have a high ACT score (established each year) are invited to participate in a program of study called Freshman Honors Block.
+The program has three features.
+First, first year students who have a high ACT score (established each year) are invited to participate in a program of study called Freshman Honors Block.
 It is a group of core curriculum classes, taught together as an interdisciplinary study.
-Upperclassmen who maintain a high grade point average may also participate in Sophomore and Senior Honors Seminar (IDS 261, IDS 464).
-Successful completion of the Junior-Senior Honors Program leads to a degree "With Honors" or "With High Honors."
+Upperclassmen who maintain a high grade point average may also participate in various Sophomore and Senior Honors Seminars (IDS 261, IDS 464).
+Finally, successful completion of the three semester long Junior-Senior Honors Reading and Research Program leads to a degree "With Honors" or "With High Honors."
 For more information see Junior and Senior Honors Program Section of Undergraduate Catalog.